 Maintaining your furnace can help more than you’d think in the period in between furnace service appointments.
-One of the easiest, and crucial, ways to care for your furnace is by switching out your furnace filter.
+One of the easiest, and critical, ways to care for your furnace lies in switching out your furnace filter.
 Having a dirty air filter may contribute to a number of adverse concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are each month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters usually need to be replaced every month and 3 inch filters should be replaced every three months, dependent on the recommendations of the filter manufacturer.
+1 inch filters usually need to be changed every month and 3 inch filters need to be replaced every three months, dependent on the recommendations of the filter manufacturer.

-- Home habits: if you have pets in your home, it might make sense to switch out your filter more often because of pet dander.
+- Home habits: if you have pets in your home, it may make sense to switch out your filter more often due to pet dander.
 If someone in your family deals with allergies or asthma, consider replacing your home’s air filter more regularly to help ease their symptoms.

-Now you’re probably wondering how to replace your furnace filter.
-Inevitably this will change depending on what furnace you have, but normally:
+Now you’re likely wondering how to change your furnace filter.
+Inevitably this will change depending on what furnace you have, but typically:

-At Comfortech Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At Comfortech Service Experts , we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 601-852-3105 or schedule an appointment with us online.

 - Open or take off the air filter panel around the bottom of your furnace to reveal an open compartment.